 Wellbeing is about much more than physical health.
 Here, it’s a multifaceted balancing act that — when maintained properly — leaves us best able to cope with adversity, build rewarding relationships and live with a sense of purpose.
-THRIVE is a campus-wide initiative — owned by every member of the Wake Forest University community.
+Thrive is a campuswide initiative — owned by every member of the Wake Forest University community.
 The Office of Wellbeing leads the campus in making wellbeing a part of every experience in the lives of our students, faculty and staff.

 Learn how to cook delicious, healthy meals that will fuel your mind and body.
 You can stop by our mobile kitchen in Reynolds Gym to talk to a nutritionist from Deacon Dining, watch a cooking demonstration and try free samples!

 Work with a certified coach to identify professional or personal goals around any of the eight dimensions of wellbeing.
 Develop action plans to achieve your goals and measure your progress.

-The Office of Wellbeing coordinates Wake Forest’s alcohol and other drug (AOD) misuse prevention program.
-The office offers a number of services: alcohol and other drug-related workshops, training and programming; private alcohol and other drug individual assessments and brief consultation to students, parents, faculty and sta. with regard to alcohol and other drug concerns; referrals to community support services; and support for individuals in recovery from addiction. aod.thrive.wfu.edu
+The Office of Wellbeing coordinates Wake Forest’s alcohol and other drugs (AOD) misuse prevention program.
+The office offers a number of services: AOD-related workshops, training and programming; private AOD individual assessments and brief consultation to students, parents, faculty and staff with regard to AOD concerns; referrals to community support services; and support for individuals in recovery from addiction.

 Wake Forest University is committed to providing a safe, secure and healthy environment for all members of the University community.
-As part of our comprehensive program for first-year students, Wake Forest University requires you to complete two online programs:
+As part of our comprehensive program for first-year students, Wake Forest University requires you to complete four online programs: